Arctodus: Interior Plains

 The Interior Plains were composed of temperate steppe grassland, and among the specimens yielded from this region is one of the largest Arctodus simus currently on record, from the banks of the Kansas river.
 The late Irvingtonian Doeden gravel pits in Montana preserves an open grassland habitat, with riparian woodlands, and likely some shrublands.
 A. simus co-existed with ground sloths (Megalonyx, Paramylodon), Pacific mastodon, camels, and Bootherium.
 As bison were yet to migrate into North America, Columbian mammoths and horses dominated these early Illinoian grasslands.
 Additional Irvingtonian remains are from Kansas, Nebraska and Texas.

 Arctodus also roamed the southern mixed grasslands of Texas.

 In the Rancholabrean age, Arctodus simus, grey wolves and coyotes were part of a predator guild throughout the great plains, and were joined by Columbian mammoths, camels, Hemiauchenia, and American pronghorns.
 While the northern plains aridified into cold steppe (e.g. Mammoth site, South Dakota), the southern plains were a parkland with riparian hackberry forests, and large expanses of mixed grass prairie grasslands grading into wet meadows, with limited seasonality.
 In the south (Lubbock Lake, Texas), this fauna was joined by Smilodon, dire wolves, grey fox and red fox, preying upon prairie dogs, horses (Equus & Haringtonhippus), peccaries, Odocoileus, Capromeryx, Bison antiquus and Holmesina.
 A specimen from Friesenhahn Cave had a nitrogen-15 sample closest to the omnivorous striped skunk.
 Beyond Texas, Arctodus has also been found in Iowa, Kansas, Nebraska, and southern Canada (Alberta & Saskatchewan), which when unglaciated, would have formed a tundra ecosystem with an ice-free corridor to Beringia.

 In the lowlands of the eastern Interior plains, the plains transitioned to closed habitat.
-At the terminal Pleistocene Sheriden Cave, Ohio, a mosaic habitat consisting of marsh, open woodland, and patchy grassland was home to Arctodus simus, Cervalces scotti, caribou, peccaries (Platygonus, Mylohyus), giant beaver, porcupine, and American pine marten.
-Similar remains have been found in Indiana, and Kentucky.
+At the terminal Pleistocene Sheriden Cave, Ohio, a mosaic habitat consisting of marsh, open woodland, and patchy grassland was home to Arctodus simus, Cervalces scotti, caribou, peccaries (Mylohyus, Platygonus), giant beaver, porcupine, and American pine marten.
+Similar remains have been found in Alabama, Indiana, and Kentucky.

 Interior Highlands

-To the south, the Interior Highlands had a very high density of Arctodus simus specimens (second only to the black bear), due to the high rate of preservation in the cave-rich region.
-Sympatry between the two species is most apparent in Missouri; A. simus has been found in association with black bears at Riverbluff, Bat and Big Bear caves.
-Big Bear Cave preserves fossilized hair associated with Arctodus.
+To the south, the Interior Highlands had a very high density of Arctodus simus specimens, due to the high rate of preservation in the cave-rich region, particularly in Missouri.
+Irvingtonian trace fossils and claw-marks from Riverbluff Cave may be as old as 570,000 years old.
+Black bears were also very common, with A. simus has been found in association with black bears at Bat, Big Bear, and Perkins caves.
 During the Last Glacial Maximum, both bears were joined by dire wolves, coyotes, jaguars, snowshoe hare, groundhogs and beavers at Bat Cave, which also records thousands of Platygonus remains.
 These fauna inhabited well-watered forest-grassland ecotone with a strong taiga influence, although the region did occasionally cycle through drier, grassier periods.
 These open woodlands were dominated by pines and spruce, and to a lesser extent by oaks.
 Additional finds have been recovered from Oklahoma.